-We can assist your company in legal aspects of raising capital for your business for an affordable price.
+We can assist your company in legal aspects of raising capital for your business.
 We provide business structuring, corporate law, and securities law advice.
 We draft Private Placement Memorandums, Investor Qualification Questionnaires, Subscription Agreements, Operating Agreements, Bylaws, Minutes, and other corporate and capital raising documents.
 We also file Form D with the SEC and required notices with the applicable states’ securities regulators.

 We serve many business industries including, lending, financial services, equipment leasing and finance, real estate, technology startups, professional services, music/entertainment, new media, fitness/wellness, manufacturing, restaurants, and apparel.